Skip to main content

 • tsmb-acls – Utility to control Access Control Lists.

-• tsmb-cfg – Utility to alter the Fusion configuration in real-time.
+• tsmb-cfg – Utility to change the Fusion configuration during runtime.

 • tsmb-passwd– Utility to create and configure local tsmb user accounts.